adamfitzhugh/terraform-associate/study-guide/manage-infrastructure.md

 - Re-usable modules should constrain only the minimum allowed version, such as '>= 1.0.0'

 ### Experimental Language Features
-- From time to time Terraform will introduce new features initially via an opt-in experiment so the community can try the new feature and give feedback
+- From time to time Terraform will introduce new features initially via an opt-in experiment so the community can try the new feature and give feedback.

 - In releases where they are available, you can allow them on a per module basis by using the 'experiments' parameter, for example: